 The following definitions apply only to this article.
-The definitions in the federal regulations issued that became effective_January March_6 8, 1995 2013 (29 C.F.R.
-Part 825), interpreting the Family and Medical Leave Act of 1993 (FMLA) (29 U.S.C. § 2601 et seq.) and its implementing regulations shall also apply to this article, to the extent that they are not inconsistent with the following definitions:

-(a) "Adult dependent child" means an individual who is 18 years of age or older and who is incapable of self-care because of a mental or physical disability within the meaning of Government Code section 12926.
+The definitions in the federal regulations that

-(aba) "Certification" means a written communication from the health care provider of the child, parent, spouse, or employee with a serious health condition to the employer of the employee requesting a family care leave to care for the employee's child, parent or spouse, or a medical leave for the employee's own serious health condition.

-(1) For family care leave for the employee's child, parent, or spouse, this certification need not identify the serious health condition involved, but shall contain the information identified in Government Code section 12945.2.

-(A) the date, if known, on which the serious health condition commenced,

-(B) the probable duration of the condition,

-(C) an estimate of the amount of time which the health care provider believes the employee needs to care for the child, parent or spouse, and

-(D) a statement that the serious health condition warrants the participation of the employee to provide care during a period of treatment or supervision of the child, parent or spouse.

-L (A) "Warrants the participation of the employee," within the meaning of Government Code section 12945.2, includes, but is not limited to, providing psychological comfort, and arranging third party care for the child, parent or spouse, as well as directly providing, or participating in, the medical care.

-(2) For medical leave for the employee's own serious health condition, this certification need not, but may, at the employee's option, identify the serious health condition involved.
+- (a) "Certification" means a written communication from the health care provider of the child, parent, spouse, or employee with a serious health condition to the employer of the employee requesting a family care leave to care for the employee's child, parent or spouse, or a medical leave for the employee's own serious health condition. - (1) For family care leave for the employee's child, parent, or spouse, this certification need not identify the serious health condition involved, but shall contain the information identified in Government Code section 12945.2. - (A) the date, if known, on which the serious health condition commenced, - (B) the probable duration of the condition, - (C) an estimate of the amount of time which the health care provider believes the employee needs to care for the child, parent or spouse, and - (D) a statement that the serious health condition warrants the participation of the employee to provide care during a period of treatment or supervision of the child, parent or spouse. - 1.
+"Warrants the participation of the employee," within the meaning of Government Code section 12945.2, includes, but is not limited to, providing psychological comfort and arranging third party care for the child, parent or spouse, as well as directly providing, or participating in, the medical care. - (2) For medical leave for the employee's own serious health condition, this certification need not, but may, at the employee's option, identify the serious health condition involved.
 Any certification shall contain the information identified in Government Code section 12945.2, as is demonstrated in section 11097 of these regulations.
-For purposes of the certification "unable to perform the function of his or her position" means that an employee is unable to perform any one or more of the essential functions of his or her position.
-It The certification shall contain:

-(A) The date, if known, on which the serious health condition commenced,

-(B) The probable duration of the condition, and
+For purposes of the certification "unable to perform the function of the employee's his or her position" means that an employee is unable to perform any one or more of the essential functions of the employee's his or her position.
+The certification shall contain: - (A) The date, if known, on which the serious health condition commenced, - (B) The probable duration of the condition, and - (C) A statement that, due to the serious health condition, the employee is unable to work at all or is unable to perform any one or more of the essential functions of his or herthe employee's position. - (b) "CFRA" means the Moore-Brown-Roberti California Family Rights Act of 1993.
+(California Family Rights Act, Gov. Code, §§ 12945.1-12945.2.)
+"CFRA leave" means family care or medical leave taken pursuant to CFRA.